Assembly passes bills on firearm storage, pot convictions

 Not all bills survived the legislative deadline.

-A Senate bill (Senate Bill 165) that would allow terminal patients to kill themselves with medication prescribed by a doctor failed after the chamber did not take it up for a vote.
+) that would allow terminal patients to kill themselves with medication prescribed by a doctor failed after the chamber did not take it up for a vote.

 Supporters argue the legislation will let the patients who are suffering die with dignity and end their pain.
 Opponents say the bill will lead to abuse and give some an easy path to suicide.